tangentyh/notes-of-tan/docs/backend/database.md

 1. transaction processing and recovery
    - page cache
-     - flush — flush when dirty page evicted; or a separate background process that cycles through the dirty pages that are likely to be evicted for quick eviction
+     - flush — flush when dirty page evicted; or a separate background process that cycles through the dirty pages that are likely to be evicted and flush them for quick eviction
      - durability — coordinated by the checkpoint process: ensure the write-ahead log (WAL) and page cache work in lockstep
      - optimization
        - pinning — pinned pages are kept in memory for a longer time, like nodes near a B-tree root